boazbk/tcs/lec_00_1_math_background.md

 * As we will see later on in the course, we will mostly describe our computational problems in the terms of computing a _Boolean function_ $f: \{0,1\}^* \rightarrow \{0,1\}$.
 In contrast, many other textbooks refer to the same task as _deciding a language_ $L \subseteq \{0,1\}^*$.
 These two viewpoints are equivalent, since for every set $L\subseteq \{0,1\}^*$ there is a corresponding function $F$ such that $F(x)=1$ if and only if $x\in L$.
 Computing _partial functions_ corresponds to the task known in the literature as a solving a _promise problem_.
 Because the language notation is so prevalent in other textbooks, we will occasionally remind the reader of this correspondence.

 * We use $\ceil{x}$ and $\floor{x}$ for the "ceiling" and "floor" operators that correspond to "rounding up" or "rounding down" a number to the nearest integer.
 We use $(x \mod y)$ to denote the "remainder" of $x$ when divided by $y$.
 That is, $(x \mod y) = x - y\floor{x/y}$.
 In context when an integer is expected we'll typically "silently round" the quantities to an integer.
-For example, if we say that $x$ is a string of length $\sqrt{n}$ then this means that $x$ is of length $\lceil \sqrt{n} \rceil$.
+For example, if we say that $x$ is a string of length $\sqrt{n}$ then this means that $x$ is of length $\lceil \sqrt{n}\, \rceil$.
 (We round up for the sake of convention, but in most such cases, it will not make a difference whether we round up or down.)

 * Like most Computer Science texts, we default to the logarithm in base two.
 Thus, $\log n$ is the same as $\log_2 n$.

 * We will also use the notation $f(n)=poly(n)$ as a short hand for $f(n)=n^{O(1)}$ (i.e., as shorthand for saying that there are some constants $a,b$ such that $f(n) \leq a\cdot n^b$ for every sufficiently large $n$).
 Similarly, we will use $f(n)=polylog(n)$ as shorthand for $f(n)=poly(\log n)$ (i.e., as shorthand for saying that there are some constants $a,b$ such that $f(n) \leq a\cdot (\log n)^b$ for every sufficiently large $n$).

-* As in often the case in mathematical literature, we use the apostrophe character to enrich our set of identifier.
+* As in often the case in mathematical literature, we use the apostrophe character to enrich our set of identifiers.
 Typically if $x$ denotes some object, then $x'$, $x''$, etc. will denote other objects of the same type.

 * To save on "cognitive load" we will often use round constants such as $10,100,1000$ in the statements of both theorems and problem set questions.
 When you see such a "round" constant, you can typically assume that it has no special significance and was just chosen arbitrarily.
 For example, if you see a theorem of the form "Algorithm $A$ takes at most $1000\cdot n^2$ steps to compute function $F$ on inputs of length $n$" then probably the number $1000$ is an abitrary sufficiently large constant, and one could prove the same theorem with a bound of the form $c \cdot n^2$ for a constant $c$ that is smaller than $1000$.
-Similarly, if a problem-set question asks you to prove that some quantity is at least $n/100$, it is quite possible that in truth the quantity is at least $n/d$ for some constant $d$ that is smaller than $100$.
+Similarly, if a problem asks you to prove that some quantity is at least $n/100$, it is quite possible that in truth the quantity is at least $n/d$ for some constant $d$ that is smaller than $100$.

 ### Variable name conventions {#conventionsec }